hopkinsza/rf-mk/README.md

 .include <rf/prog.mk>
 ```

-You can run `bmake` and it will create a program `main`.
+You can run `make` and it will create a program `main`.
 Even though no list of sources was specified,
 it defaulted to `main.c`.
-Try `bmake -n install` to show what commands would be ran if you attempted to install.
+Try `make -n install` to show what commands would be ran if you attempted to install.
-`bmake clean` to remove the built files.
+`make clean` to remove the built files.

 Note that you need the line `MAN =`,
 otherwise `<rf/prog.mk>` would give it a default of `main.1`.